 Key characteristics: A rapid review is best designed for new or emerging research topics, updates of previous reviews, critical topics, to assess what is already known about a policy or practice.

 Strengths: Useful for addressing issues that need quick decisions.
-Faster time to completion, typically done in less than 5 weeks.
+Faster time to completion, typically done in 5 weeks up to 3 months.

 Drawbacks/Limitations: Risk of missing the significance of a theme that emerges from the literature.
-Grater chance of bias.
+Greater chance of bias.
 Limited appraisal and assessment.
 Limitation of the search not being comprehensive.

 Source: Cochrane Training.
 (2018, August 22).
 Difference between systematic reviews and rapid reviews [Video].
 YouTube. https://www.youtube.com/watch?v=JDX_rWKCRVs&t=185s